Shady Hill School: Campus

-The Shady Hill School campus features eleven acres of tree-lined paths, wetlands, and ample grassy areas for play and team sports.
+The Shady Hill School campus features eleven acres of paths, wetlands, and grassy areas for play and team sports.
 The campus includes nineteen buildings: an art, woodshop, and music center; library; gymnasium; science laboratories; a STEM (science, technology, engineering, and mathematics) building known as the "Hub" which includes a makerspace; an assembly hall; and a number of child-scaled classroom buildings.
 The Hub is connected to the gym.
+The school borders the Buckingham Browne & Nichols School (BB&N) athletic campus, with their turf fields touching.
+Shady Hill also borders Cambridge Cemetery and is across the street from Mount Auburn Cemetery along Coolidge Avenue.

 Athletics

 Shady Hill's athletic program includes "movement education" for Beginners through second grade and physical education for third grade through fifth, as well as a broad variety of intramural and interscholastic team sports for students in grades 6-8.
 A gymnasium that housed three full-sized basketball courts opened in February 2009; in 2016 Shady Hill took out one of the basketball courts and replaced it with the Hub.

 Teacher Training Center (TTC)

 Shady Hill offers a one-year teacher preparation and graduation program in which 16 to 18 apprentice teachers are mentored by certified master teachers in classrooms at the school.
 Apprentices have the opportunity through the Teacher Training Center (TTC) to spend the spring semester in local public schools.
 Many apprentices also participate in a master's program at either Lesley University or Tufts University.